mdgoninan657/Alien_Invasion/README.md

 •	The goal is to shoot down the Alien fleet before they hit the ship or the bottom of the screen

-•	Uses Python pygame library to draw images onto the terminal
+•	Uses Python pygame library for game functions and to draw images onto the terminal